-What could possibly be in common between the Standard Model of particle physics with some biblical accounts of Israelites’ travels in the Sinai desert, or with Kabbalistic doctrines related to the unfolding of spiritual worlds, or with the arrangement of the letter in the Name of G‑d?
-To suspect any connection or parallel between such different concepts may sound farfetched indeed.
+What could the Standard Model of particle physics possibly have in common with biblical accounts of the Israelites’ travels in the Sinai Desert, Kabbalistic doctrines related to the unfolding of spiritual worlds, or the arrangement of the letters in the Name of G‑d?
+To make connections or parallels between such unrelated concepts may sound farfetched.
 However, this is exactly what we are going to do in this essay.

-Remember that in structural analysis, we do not concern ourselves with the specifics or the nature of the objects at hand—we are only interested in the interrelationship between the objects, the high-level structure, or the storyline.
-So, let us not worry that particle physics speaks of… well, particles, whereas the Torah speaks of the arrangement of Jewish tribes around the Tabernacle in the desert—topics as distant as they could be.
-What interests us is the interrelationship between the particle or between the tribes.
-We will be looking for parallels in the structure, no matter how distinct the objects of this structure may be.
+Remember that in structural analysis, we do not concern ourselves with the specifics or the nature of the objects at hand—we are interested only in the interrelationships among the objects, the high-level structure, or the storyline.
+So, let us not worry that particle physics speaks of subatomic particles, whereas the Torah speaks of the arrangement of Jewish tribes around the Tabernacle in the desert—topics as distant as they could be.
+What interests us is the interrelationships among the particles or between the tribes.
+We will be looking for parallels in the structure, no matter how dissimilar the objects in this structure may be.

-The encampment of the Jewish people in the desert, as described in detail in the Torah portion of Bamidbar (Numbers 1), exhibits remarkable structural resemblance to the arrangement of the elementary particles in the Standard Model.
-We will explore this and other structural parallels and their significance in this essay.
+Surprisingly, the encampment of the Jewish people in the desert, as described in detail in the Torah portion Bamidbar (Numbers 1), exhibits remarkable structural resemblance to the arrangement of the elementary particles in the Standard Model.
+In this essay, we will explore this and other structural parallels and their significance.

 Jewish Encampment in the Desert

-Surrounding the Tabernacle were the tents of the Levites, the tribe tasked with the care and transportation of the Tabernacle.
-The Levites were divided into three families (Numbers 3:17): the family of Gershon—the Gershonites, who camped behind the Tabernacle (Numbers 3:21-26); the family of Kohat—the Kohathites, who camped along the south side of the Tabernacle (Numbers 3:27-31); and the family of Merari—the Merarites, camped along the north side of the Tabernacle (Numbers 3:33–37), each with specific duties related to different parts of the Tabernacle.
-Moses, Aaron, and his sons camped on the east side, towards the entrance of the Tabernacle (Numbers 3:38).
-Moses and Aaron were also descendants of Levi and, in this sense, may be considered as one of Levites families, their elevated status notwithstanding.
+Surrounding the Tabernacle were the tents of the Levites—the descendants of Levi—the tribe tasked with the care and transportation of the Tabernacle.
+The Levites were divided into three families (Numbers 3:17): the family of Gershon—the Gershonites, who camped behind the Tabernacle (Numbers 3:21-26); the family of Kohat—the Kohathites, who camped along the south side of the Tabernacle (Numbers 3:27-31); and the family of Merari—the Merarites, camped along the north side of the Tabernacle (Numbers 3:33–37).
+Each had specific duties related to different parts of the Tabernacle.
+Aaron and his sons camped on the east side, toward the entrance of the Tabernacle (Numbers 3:38).
+Aaron was also a descendant of Levi, and Aaronites were a subset of Levites.
+In this sense, Aaronites may be considered one of the Levite families, their elevated status notwithstanding.
 Therefore, we can say that the Tabernacle was surrounded by four families of Levites.

 Beyond the Levites, the twelve tribes of Israel were encamped, three tribes in each direction (north, south, east, and west).
 Each tribe had a designated leader and a tribal standard—a flag or banner—with its unique emblem.
 The tribes were arranged as follows (Numbers 2:2–31):

-- The Camp of Reuben on the South: Reuben (leader), Simeon, and Gad;
+- The camp of Reuben in the south: Reuben (leader), Simeon, and Gad;

 Let us arrange these tribes and families in a table as follows:

-Now, let us recall the arrangement of elementary particles in the standard model.
+Now, let us compare this arrangement of the Tribes of Israel to the arrangement of elementary particles in the Standard Model.

 The Standard Model